 - Make cuts in the chicken.

 - Microwave the cream cheese.

 What to serve with jalapeno popper chicken

 This chicken goes with just about any side dish!
 Here are my recommendations:

-- Tater tots or frozen fries
+- Tater tots or fries

 - Roasted potatoes

 Hasselback chicken is an easier way of making stuffed chicken.
 Instead of making one cut lengthwise across the chicken and stuffing the middle, you’ll make several deep slits along the chicken breast.
 Stuff each slit with some of the mixture and voila!

 This jalapeno popper chicken recipe has about 376 calories per serving, so it’s a great low-calorie meal option.

 This chicken is not that spicy, but if you want to make it even milder, the trick is to remove the seeds from the jalapenos.
 Make sure you remove the seeds from the jalapenos entirely, along with the white pithy areas.
 If you're still unsure if it will be too spicy for you, you can use pickled jalapenos which tend to be more on the mild side, or just use half jalapenos and half green peppers to still get that peppery taste without the heat.